OpenACC Extensions in Flang¶

 default(none) did not impose a data-clause requirement on scalar variables.

-implicit-copy logic applied in regions without default(none).
+the same implicit-copy logic applied in regions without default(none).

 Array variables always require an explicit data clause under default(none)

-regardless of this flag.
+regardless of this extension.